cjwcommuny/SomeConfiguration/README.md

 # SomeConfiguration
-This repo stores some tips for configurations of Mac
+This repo stores some tips for configurations of Mac.